Aweptimum/Strike/README.md

 ```

 ## Resolution
-Calling `S.ettle(mtv)` will move the refrenced colliders by half the magnitude of the mtv in opposite directions to one another.
+Calling `S.ettle(mtv)` will move the referenced colliders by half the magnitude of the mtv in opposite directions to one another.

 ## In love?
 If you're running within [LÖVE](https://github.com/love2d/love), every included shape has an appropriate `:draw` function defined.
 Calling `collider:draw` will draw every single shape and collider contained.